Skip to content

 Within a tenant, different asset classes are secured at different levels.
 For example:

 • Users and user metadata are secured at the tenant level.
+This means users can list and assign content to each other within a tenant for collaboration.

 • Extensions and themes are secured at the tenant level.
+All users have access to these components to ensure consistent in-app experiences.

 • QlikView and Qlik Sense applications are secured at the space (or user/ group share) level.
+Users must be provided access to the space or to the app to know of an app’s existence and access it.

 • Analytics data connections and data files are secured at the space level.
+Users must have the correct roles assigned in the space in which the assets are located to access and consume them.

-If you have requirements around securing any tenant-level assets such as users and user metadata, extensions, themes, and so on, then you should leverage a multiple tenant pattern.
+If you have requirements around securing any tenant-level assets such as users and user metadata, extensions, themes, and so on, then you must leverage a multiple tenant pattern.
 You should not deploy multiple organizations to a single Qlik Cloud tenant.

 Other benefits of deploying a tenant per organization include: